CloudI/CloudI/src/api/README.markdown

 OS processes with separate threads (using any native threading library) that initialize the CloudI API and call its event-loop (in the "poll" function).

+An example [SWIG](http://www.swig.org/) interface file is provided based on the C CloudI API in [cloudi.i](https://github.com/CloudI/CloudI/blob/develop/src/api/c/cloudi.i).
+SWIG could be used to create a CloudI API for Lua, R, Go, Ocaml, D, etc.

 ### Examples exist within the tests:

 * [Erlang](https://github.com/CloudI/CloudI/blob/master/src/tests/hexpi/src/cloudi_service_hexpi.erl) (`hexpi` test controller)